Queen Elizabeth II

 Nobody since Queen Victoria has held the British throne longer than Queen Elizabeth II, and no British monarch has survived to her age.
-Still active at 85 and with no apparent interest in stepping down, she may well surpass the 63 years of Victoria's reign.
+Still active at 89 and with no apparent interest in stepping down, she has surpassed the 63 years of Victoria's reign.

 Elizabeth Alexandra Mary of York was born on April 21, 1926, at her maternal grandparents' home in London, the first child for the Duke and Duchess of York.
 While the Queen's birthday falls in April, it is officially celebrated in June, continuing a long British tradition of celebrating the monarch's birthday in that month.

 Her reign has been remarkable, starting in an era when television was a novelty — her coronation was the first in Britain to be televised — and continuing through the days of Beatlemania, Swinging London, Thatcherism and Cool Britannia.

 The Queen has seen colonies gain independence, the Commonwealth emerge as a respected international organization, and the United Kingdom evolve into a dynamic, multicultural country far different than the one she knew in her youth.
 She has also kept pace with technology, with Buckingham Palace launching its own YouTube channel and the monarchy embracing social media as a way of communicating with citizens.

 Elizabeth's accession to the throne was something of a fluke, the result of the dramatic abdication by her uncle, Edward VIII, to marry American divorcée Wallis Simpson.
 Her father became King George VI on Dec.
 11, 1936, when Elizabeth was 10 years old.

 Head of state of the United Kingdom (England, Scotland, Wales and Northern Ireland) and 15 other realms in the Commonwealth, including Canada.